R v Patrick: Summary

+The trial judge held that Patrick did not have a reasonable expectation of privacy in the items taken from his garbage and, therefore, the seizure of the garbage bags, the search warrant and the search of Patrick's dwelling were lawful.
+He admitted the evidence and convicted Patrick of unlawfully producing, possessing and trafficking in a controlled substance.
+A majority of the Court of Appeal upheld the convictions.

+Held: The appeal should be dismissed.

 Lower Court Rulings

 Trial Court

 At his trial, the accused argued that the taking of his garbage bags by the police constituted a breach of his right guaranteed by section 8 to be free from unreasonable search and seizure.
 The trial judge held that the accused did not have a reasonable expectation of privacy in the items taken from his garbage and, therefore, the seizure of the garbage bags, the search warrant and the search of the accused's dwelling were lawful.
 He admitted the evidence and convicted the accused of unlawfully producing, possessing and trafficking in a controlled substance.

 Court of Appeal

 On appeal, the Court agreed with the trial judge and upheld the convictions.

 Supreme Court Ruling

 The accused appealed to the Supreme Court.
 The following issues were put to the Court: